mesh-market/mesh-market.github.io/whitepaper.md

 -   find the highest quality, most relevant news for making economic decisions &#x2013;
     or get paid to distribute such information at a local or global level
 -   do countless other things, many yet to be conceived (see our various use cases)
+-   get paid for posting relevant information to the news stream &#x2013;
+    or deducted

 # Background<a id="sec-2" name="sec-2"></a>